 Nandini Maharaj is a Vancouver-based writer covering wellness, work, identity, and relationships.
 Her essays and opinion pieces have appeared in HuffPost Canada, Animal Wellness, Introvert, Dear, and Medium.
 She also writes poetry and short stories.

-Nandini became a mental health counselor before specializing in public health for her PhD.
+Nandini became a therapist before specializing in public health for her PhD.
 Her research focused on cancer survivorship and the human-pet relationship.